 In order for therapy to be most successful, it is important for you to take an active role.
 This means working on the things you and I talk about both during and between sessions.
 This also means avoiding any mind-altering substances like alcohol or non-prescription drugs for at least eight hours prior to your therapy sessions.
 Generally, the more of yourself you are willing to invest, the greater the return.

 Your communications with me will become part of a clinical record of treatment, and it is referred to as Protected Health Information (PHI).
-Your PHI will be kept in a file stored in a locked cabinet in my office.
+Your PHI will be stored electronically with Therapynotes.com, a secure storage company who has signed a HIPAA Business Associate Agreement (BAA).
+The BAA ensures that they will maintain the confidentiality of your PHI in a HIPAA compatible secure format using point-to-point, Federally approved encryption.
 Additionally, I will always keep everything you say to me completely confidential, with the following exceptions:

 (2) I determine that you are a danger to yourself or to others;

 (3) You report information about the abuse of a child, an elderly person, or a disabled individual who may require protection; or

 (4) I am ordered by a judge to disclose information.
 In the latter case, my license does provide me with the ability to uphold what is legally termed “privileged communication.”
 Privileged communication is your right as a client to have a confidential relationship with a therapist.
 This state has a very good track record in respecting this legal right.
 If for some unusual reason a judge were to order the disclosure of your private information, this order can be appealed.
 I cannot guarantee that the appeal will be sustained, but I will do everything in my power to keep what you say confidential.

 Please note that in couple’s counseling, I do not agree to keep secrets.
 Information revealed in any context may be discussed with either partner.